 KCSIE makes clear that "the designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety)."
-The DSL can delegate activities but not the responsibility for this area and whilst subject leads, e.g. for RSHE will plan the curriculum for their area, it is important that this ties into a whole-school approach.
+The DSL can delegate activities but not the responsibility for this area and whilst subject leads, e.g. for RHE will plan the curriculum for their area, it is important that this ties into a whole-school approach.
+A designated Online Safety Lead has been assigned (Neil Charlton).

-What are the main online safety risks in 2022/2023?
+What are the main online safety risks in 2024/2025?

-Online-safety risks are traditionally categorised as one of the 4 Cs: Content, Contact, Conduct or Commerce (see section 135 of KCSIE 2022).
+Online-safety risks are traditionally categorised as one of the 4 Cs: Content, Contact, Conduct or Commerce (see section 135 of KCSIE 2024).
 These areas provide a helpful approach to understand the risks and potential school response, whether technological or educational.
-They do not stand in isolation, and it is important to understand the interplay between all three.
-This is evident in Ofcom's Media and Attitudes Report 2022 which suggests 36% of children aged 8-17 had seen something 'worrying or nasty' online in the past 12 months, with 84% experiencing bullying via text or messaging, on social media, in online games, through phone or video calls, or via other aps and sites.
+They do not stand in isolation, and it is important to understand the interplay between all.